Los Angeles Chargers Free Agent News Tracker

 Monday, March 14

+- Signing: According to NFL Network's Ian Rapoport, the Chargers are signing defensive tackle Sebastian Joseph-Day to a three-year, $24 million contract, including $15 million guaranteed.
+(5:31 p.m PT)

-- Signing: According to NFL Network's Ian Rapoport, the Chargers are expected to sign defensive tackle Austin Johnson.
+- Signing: According to NFL Network's Ian Rapoport, the Chargers are signing defensive tackle Austin Johnson.
 (4:03 p.m PT)

 - Signing: According to ESPN's Adam Schefter, the Chargers are signing cornerback J.C.
 Jackson to a five-year, $82.5 million contract, including $40 million guaranteed.
 (1:57 p.m PT)

-- According to Mike Giardi of NFL Network, the Chargers have made cornerback J.C.
+- Report: According to NFL Network's Mike Giardi, the Chargers have made cornerback J.C.
 Jackson a formal offer.
 (1:15 p.m PT)

 This tracker will be updated over the course of free agency.